Meet our team

 Co-founder of Launchpad Counselling

-Tyler is a registered counsellor with the BC Association of Clinical Counsellors (#2886), and holds both a Bachelor of Science degree and a Master of Counselling Psychology degree from The University of British Columbia.
-Tyler is a Gottman Level 2 trained marriage therapist, as well as an Approved Clinical Supervisor for both newly registered and experienced counsellors.
+Tyler is a registered counsellor with the BC Association of Clinical Counsellors (#2886), holding both a Bachelor of Science and a Master of Counselling Psychology from the University of British Columbia.
+He is a Gottman Level 2 trained marriage therapist and serves as an Approved Clinical Supervisor for both newly registered and experienced counsellors, reflecting his commitment to professional development and mentorship in the field.

 Peter La Grand, MA, RCC